FolksyCarrot/engineerkit/modules/craftsmanship.md

    #### Learning Outcomes
    * Describe the responsibilities of an apprentice during an apprenticeship

+      <p><ul><li>The responsibilities of an apprentice is to learn the craft of the mentor, as they do it (Sha).
+Then they are to understand the "why" or the underlying methods of what they learned (Ha).
+Lastly, they are to use the knowledge gained from the first 2 steps to then innovate and create their own methods of the craft, to which someday, they can teach to another (Ri).</li></ul></p>

    * Evaluate your preferred learning style(s) using the theory of multiple intelligences
    * Compare the apprenticeship learning model of shuhari to a traditional classroom model
    * Define what success looks like for you at the end of your apprenticeship